A Large and Diverse Arabic Corpus for Language Modeling: Evaluation

-The \gls{LM} trained on the proposed corpus has significantly outperformed the multi-lingual \gls{BERT} on all the downstream \gls{NLP} tasks.
-The statistics of the few-shot learning on the proposed \gls{LM} along with their comparison with the tasks fine-tuned on \gls{BERT} are reported in Table~\ref{tab:evaluations}.
+The \gls{LLM} trained on the proposed corpus has significantly outperformed the multi-lingual \gls{mBERT} on all the down-stream \gls{NLP} tasks.
+The statistics of the few-shot learning on the proposed \gls{LLM} along with their comparison with the tasks fine-tuned on \gls{mBERT} are reported in Table~\ref{tab:evaluations}.